truenas/middleware/docs/userguide/freenas_shell.rst

 To copy text from shell, highlight the text, right-click, and select "Copy" from the right-click menu.
 To paste into the shell, click the "Paste" button, paste the text into the box that opens, and click the "OK" button to complete the paste operation.

+Shell provides history (use your up arrow to see previously entered commands and press :kbd:`Enter` to repeat the currently displayed command) and tab completion (type a few letters and press tab to complete a command name or filename in the current directory).
+When you are finished using Shell, type
+:command:`exit` to leave the session.

 While you are in Shell, you will not have access to any of the other GUI menus.
-If you are using Shell for troubleshooting purposes and need to leave the
+If you need to have access to a prompt while using the GUI menus, use
-Shell in order to modify a configuration, click the "x" in the window's upper right corner.
-The next time you enter Shell, you will return to your last session.
-When you are finished using Shell, type :command:`exit` to leave the session completely.

-Shell provides history (use your up arrow to see previously entered commands and press :kbd:`Enter` to repeat the currently displayed command) and tab completion (type a few letters and press tab to complete a command name or filename in the current directory).
+:ref:`tmux` instead as it supports multiple shell sessions and the detachment and reattachment of sessions.

 .. note:: not all of Shell's features render correctly in Chrome.
 Firefox is the recommended browser for using Shell.